Azure/template-analyzer/docs/customizing-evaluation-outputs.md

     "exclusions": { … }, // Parameters that are excluded from the BPA execution.
 More details below.
     "inclusions": { … }, // Only parameters that will be included in the BPA execution.
 More details below.
     "output": { … }, // How the BPA execution output will be displayed to the user.
 More details below.
-    "severityReMapping": { … } // Tuple of ruleId and new severity value.
+    "severityReMapping": { … } // Tuple of Id and new severity value.
 Can change a rule's severity.
 }
 ```